-Course Withdrawal Policy Effective: 04/21/2023
+Course Withdrawal Policy Effective: 04/15/2024

 A student withdrawing or being withdrawn from a course who has posted attendance after the Drop/Add period will receive a grade of "W".
+A student with attendance within the last seven calendar days of the course will receive the grade earned in the course.
 Withdrawing from a course may impact a student's eligibility for Financial Aid.
 Please speak with a Financial Aid Representative to discuss your individual account.